 Step 4 – Pulp extirpation

 This is only necessary for vital teeth.
-Remove the pulp using a barbed broach – if the canal is curved, a #10 file may be used.
-A barbed broach is contraindicated in severely curved or calcified canals.
+You can remove the pulp using a barbed broach or by filing the canal with handfiles up to a size 20.
+A barbed broach is contraindicated in curved or narrow canals.

 Step 5 – Pre-Enlargement of Coronal Two-thirds (aka “Coronal Flaring”)

-Remember to always irrigate canals with bleach while passively irrigating up and down and use ProLube (for hand files only).
-Never introduce an instrument into dry canals; you should also recapitulate and reconfirm patency frequently.
+Remember to always irrigate canals with bleach passively.
+Move the canula up and down and do not lock it into the canal.
+Never introduce an instrument into dry canals and re-confirm patency frequently.

-Clinic Tip: When irrigating the canals with bleach, make sure to have suction ready and place on tooth structure.
+Clinic Tip: When irrigating the canals with bleach, make sure to have suction ready and place near your access.

 Step 6 – Establish Working Lengths

 Now that you have opened up access to the canals, you must determine your working length.
-The quickest way to do this is to use an apex locator, which is available from the clinic window.
+Always use the Apex Locator first, then use the length it gave you to take a radiograph.

-Clinic Tip: When using the apex locator, remember to turn on the machine before plugging in the probe.
-Also, the canals must be moist but the pulp chamber should not be overflowing; you should use the largest file possible.
+Clinic Tip: When using the apex locator, remember to turn on the machine and check that it is working by attaching the file clip to the lip clip.
+If the apex locator does not read in the red it is not working.
+Also, the canals should be wet but the pulp chamber should not be overflowing.

 Clinic Tip: The rubber stopper has a black line on it.
 Line the black mark line up with the curve that you have created.
 Often times the apical opening of the canal does not exit straight out of the root, but instead it deviates to one direction.
 You can determine which direction it exits based on the location of the black line after you are at patency.